How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 Run the System File Checker (SFC) and DISM

-Again, Corrupt or missing system files may also cause BAD_POOL_HEADER errors.
+Corrupt or missing system files may also cause BAD_POOL_HEADER errors.
 Running SFC (System File Checker) and DISM (Deployment Image Servicing and Management) scans and repairs corrupted or missing Windows system files.

 • Open Command Prompt as an administrator (type cmd in the search bar, right-click, and select Run as administrator).